 The 2007 European Year of Equal Opportunities for All is an initiative leading the way to a bolder strategy seeking to give momentum to the fight against discrimination in the EU.
-The Year aims to make people in the European Union more aware rear aims to make people in the European Union more aware of their rights to equal treatment and to a life free of discrimination, irrespective of their sex, racial or ethnic origin, religion or belief, disability, age and sexual orientation.
+The Year aims to make people in the European Union more aware of their rights to equal treatment and to a life free of discrimination, irrespective of their sex, racial or ethnic origin, religion or belief, disability, age and sexual orientation.
 At the same time, the activities under Year raise awareness of the benefits of diversity both for European societies and individuals.